Displacement (geometry): Rigid body

-In dealing with the motion of a rigid body, the term displacement may also include the rotations of the body.
+In dealing with the motion of a rigid body, the term displacement or motion (rigid body motion) may also include the rotations of the body.
 In this case, the displacement of a particle of the body is called linear displacement (displacement along a line), while the rotation of the body is called angular displacement.

 Derivatives

 For a position vector $\mathbf{s}$ that is a function of time $t$, the derivatives can be computed with respect to $t$.
 The first two derivatives are frequently encountered in physics.